What is rifampicin?

 - Rifinah™ tablets, where it is combined with isoniazid for the treatment of tuberculosis and leprosy

-- Loss of appetite, vomiting, abdominal pain and diarrhoea.
+Rifampicin may cause loss of appetite, vomiting, abdominal pain and diarrhoea.

-- Muscle weakness and myopathy are uncommon
+Muscle weakness and myopathy are uncommon side effects of rifampicin.

 Rifampicin is sometimes used intermittently (less than 2 to 3 doses per week) for the treatment of tuberculosis and leprosy.
 When rifampicin is used in this way, it may be associated with a ‘flu-like syndrome, shortness of breath, low blood pressure, acute renal failure and shock.